 This class is specific to the shallow water equation as it works with the momentum quantities assumed to be the second and third conserved quantities.

-This boundary condition should not cause the numerical instabilities seen with the transmissive momentum boundary conditions (see Page 52 and Page 53).
+This boundary condition should not cause the numerical instabilities seen with the transmissive momentum boundary conditions (see Page 42 and Page 42).

-'''

 class Dirichlet_discharge_boundary (domain=None, stage0=None, wh0=None)

-Module: shallow_water.shallow_water_domain

-'''

 stage0 sets the stage.